 We recognise the benefits that a diverse workforce can offer.
 We actively seek to create an environment where different perspectives are not only welcomed but celebrated.
-Our commitment to diversity is fundamental to fostering innovation and creativity within our workforce (see further information on page 42).
+Our commitment to diversity is fundamental to fostering innovation and creativity within our workforce.